Immerse yourself in art and culture at these fantastic museums in Baltimore.

 - Address: 600 N Charles St, Baltimore, MD 21201 | Website

-With one of the most extensive museum collections in Baltimore, a visit to the Walters Art Museum will put you amidst 36,000 objects with some dating back to 5000 BCE.
-Items such as an ancient Roman Sarcophagi and illuminated religious text are a display of human creativity at its finest.
+With one of the most extensive Baltimore museums collections, a visit to the Walters Art Museum will put you amidst 36,000 objects, some dating back to pre-colonial times and as early as 5000 BCE.
+Items such as an ancient Roman Sarcophagi and illuminated religious texts showcase human creativity at its finest.
+Housed in a historic residence, this museum offers a glimpse into the art and culture of civilizations across centuries.

 C. Grimaldis Gallery